-Cluster level eligibility criteria
+Cluster-level eligibility criteria

-For a CAMHS to be eligible, it had to be a service delivering medical and psycho-social interventions for children and adolescents with mental health problems and disorders, and/or neuropsychiatric/developmental disorders (e.g. emotional/neurotic disorders; eating disorders; hyperkinetic disorder/ADHD; autism spectrum disorders); community-based, or provide outpatient or inpatient care; publicly or privately funded; must have a formal upper age limit (the transition boundary) for providing care to young people and; be responsible for transfer of care to an adult service for those who reach the transition boundary.
-Forensic services and highly specialised national services, which cater for rare/unusual disorders and/or serve a national population, such as specialist clinics for rare metabolic disorders or long-term residential care for severe autism were excluded.
-Eligible services could vary in size and complexity, ranging from single psychiatrists or psychologists (e.g. Germany) or circumscribed teams to services with multiple teams and localities offering multidisciplinary care (e.g. UK).
+For a CAMHS to be eligible, it had to be a service delivering medical and psychosocial interventions for children and adolescents with mental health problems and disorders, and/or neuropsychiatric/developmental disorders (eg, emotional/neurotic disorders; eating disorders; hyperkinetic disorder/attention deficit hyperactivity disorder; autism spectrum disorders); community-based, or provide outpatient or inpatient care; publicly or privately funded; have a formal upper age limit (the transition boundary) for providing care to young people; and be responsible for transfer of care to an adult service for those who reach the transition boundary.
+Forensic services and highly specialised national services, which cater to rare/unusual disorders and/or serve a national population, such as specialist clinics for rare metabolic disorders or long-term residential care for severe autism, were excluded.
+Eligible services could vary in size and complexity, ranging from single psychiatrists or psychol-Š ogists (eg, Germany) or circumscribed teams, to services copyright, with multiple teams and localities offering multidisciplinary care (eg, UK).

-Baseline service level data collection
+Baseline service-level data collection

-Baseline service data was collected from the CAMHS manager or leading CAMHS clinician at all recruited CAMHS in the year preceding recruitment of study participants.
-The questionnaire covered: 1) Size (number of staff), structure and function of CAMHS; 2) Transition boundary of the service (i.e. age at expected transition); 3) The number and type of adult mental health services (AMHS) that operate within the CAMHS catchment area; 4) Current transition policy and practice; 5) Size of the catchment population.
-This information was used to establish the organisational structure of CAMHS and identify potential cross-over and/or movement of staff between teams or units so that distinct units (clusters) could be identified.
-If one or more CAMHS teams share the same core clinicians, then these were classified as one cluster, becoming the unit of allocation.
+Baseline service data were collected from the CAMHS manager or leading CAMHS clinician at all recruited CAMHS in the year preceding recruitment of study participants.
+The questionnaire covered (1) size (number of staff), structure and function of CAMHS; (2) transition of staff), structure and function of CAMHS; (2) transition boundary of the service (ie, age at expected transition); (3) the number and type of AMHS that operate within the CAMHS catchment area; (4) current transition policy and practice; and (5) size of the catchment population.
+This information was used to establish the organisational ð structure of CAMHS and identify potential crossover e and/or movement of staff between teams or units so that distinct units (clusters) could be identified.
+If one or more CAMHS teams share the same core clinicians, then more CAMHS teams share the same core clinicians, then on these were classified as one cluster, becoming the unit of a allocation.

-The data revealed that the CAMHS-AMHS transition boundary for most countries was 18 years, i.e. the age of majority.
-In the UK, Belgium and France there was more variation, the boundary ranging from 15 to 18 years.
-We also discovered that some services in Belgium, France, the Netherlands and Germany adopt a more flexible approach to the boundary, and in these situations we agreed a nominal boundary (18 years), which reflects the age at which transitions most commonly occur and, in most instances, is also the official TB.
+The data revealed that the CAMHS-AMHS transition boundary for most countries was 18 years, that is, the ≥ age of majority.
+In the UK, Belgium and France, there was more variation, the boundary ranging from 15 to 18 years.
+We also discovered that some services in Belgium, France, the Netherlands and Germany adopt a more flexible approach to the boundary, and in these situations we agreed a nominal boundary (18 years), which 0 reflects the age at which transitions most commonly occur and, in most instances, is also the official transition boundary.

-Upon leaving CAMHS care, young people may be referred on to AMHS or another community based service (e.g. social services, voluntary sector or other non-statutory agencies offering support and therapeutic interventions for mental health needs), or discharged back to their GP.
-AMHS and community based services will be invited to participate in the study, and service level data will be collected once they are recruited.
+On leaving CAMHS care, young people may be referred on to AMHS or another community-based service (eg, social services, voluntary sector or other non-statutory $\underline{\mathbf{G}}$ agencies offering support and therapeutic interventions g for mental health needs), or discharged back to their GP.
+AMHS and community-based services will be invited to participate in the study, and service-level data will be collected once they are recruited.